One Piece Odyssey review – A good crew is all you need

 For 25 years, One Piece has captured the hearts of people worldwide.
 It’s the top-selling manga and longest-running shonen anime of all time.
-One Piece Odyssey attempts to retell four major One Piece story arcs in a JRPG format – a massive undertaking in its own right.
+One Piece Odyssey attempts to retell four major One Piece story arcs in an ambitious Japanese-style RPG format – a massive undertaking in its own right.
 But Odyssey is an expressive and dedicated portrayal of the classic anime series that does a fantastic job of letting each character shine.

 In One Piece Odyssey, you play as the Straw Hat Pirates, who are shipwrecked on the island of Waford.
 The crew features several of the Straw Hats – Luffy, Nami, Zoro, Robin, Sanji, Chopper, Usopp, Brook and Franky – though Jinbei, the most recent character to join the Straw Hat crew, is unfortunately absent.
 With their ship, the Thousand Sunny, heavily damaged, and with no way to leave, the crew start exploring the nature-filled island.